gwpy/gwpy/docs/timeseries/io.rst

 Reading
 -------

-PDpy can read data from GWOSC HDF5 files using the `format='hdf5.gwosc'`
+pyDischarge can read data from GWOSC HDF5 files using the `format='hdf5.gwosc'`
 keyword:

 .. code-block:: python